obastemur/iotz/README.md

 #### how your project folder structure should look like?

-However the folder structure was for ARMmbed or Arduino or other..
+Similar to folder structure for ARMmbed or Arduino or other..
 Keep it the same!
 If you are just starting and don't have a particular structure, please visit their websites and see the sample projects.

-You might also visit `test/` folder and see what we did.
-Also, check `run.batch` for the commands we run for tests.
+You might also visit `test/` folder and see by yourself.
+Also, see `run.batch` for the test commands.

 #### how containers are managed ?

 `iotz` creates a sub container that is tailored for your project and depend on `azureiot/iotz` container.

-In order to benefit from docker caching, name approach below is used.
+In order to benefit from docker caching, below naming is used.

 `aiot_iotz_` `folder_ino`